-Climate change represents a major challenge for Cambodia.
-With a high poverty rate and a predominantly agrarian economy influenced by the hydrological behaviour of the Tonle Sap and Mekong River systems, Cambodia is ranked as one of the most climate-vulnerable countries in the world.
+With a high poverty rate and a predominantly agrarian economy influenced by the hydrological behaviour of the Tonle Sap and Mekong River systems, Cambodia is ranked one of the most climate-vulnerable countries in the world.
 While the exact trend and nature of climate change is hard to predict, Cambodia is expected to experience increased variation in, and intensity of, precipitation.
 Over 2 million farming households, or over 8 million people, rely heavily on the climate for their livelihoods.
 Coastal communities and ecosystems will be affected by sea level rise.
 Low-lying areas will be increasingly prone to floods, while the higher areas are likely to experience more incidences of drought.
 Increases in temperature and humidity may create conditions of increased health risk to humans and an exacerbation of diseases in crops and livestock.
 These changes will amplify and compound already existing development challenges.

 In the last few years, the Government of Cambodia has developed a responsive policy framework, with over 21 state agencies under the helm of a National Climate Change Committee, administered by the Climate Change Department of the Ministry of Environment.
-Within this framework, the latest National Strategic Development Plan streamlines sectoral climate change strategies and action plans to guide the future of the country’s climate change response in the next decade, including at the local level.
+Within this framework, the latest National Strategic Development Plan streamlines sectoral climate change strategies and action plans to guide the country’s climate change response over the next decade, including at the local level.

 Objectives, results and activities